gsa-tts-archived/handbook/pages/about-us/center-of-excellence/operations/records.md

 A “record” is any information — stored in any physical or digital format — that documents the agency’s organization, decisions, functions, activities, and commitments.

-At TTSC, records may include emails, contracts, presentations, reports, files in Google Drive, Slack posts, etc. Common records include:
+At TTS, records may include emails, contracts, presentations, reports, files in Google Drive, Slack posts, etc. Common records include:

 - IAA agreements with partners
 - Business development pipeline notes